mythz/mythz.github.com/source/_posts/2013-02-27-the-deep-insights-of-alan-kay.markdown

 > The best way to predict the future is to invent it.

-But for the unfamiliar, Alan has one of the most illustrious careers in computer science who's been awarded both a Kyoto Prize and a Turing award for his work on Object Orientated Programming.
+But for the unfamiliar, Alan has one of the most illustrious careers in computer science who's been awarded both a Kyoto Prize and a Turing award for his work on Object Oriented Programming.
-He's also one of the pioneers of Personal Computing, the Graphical User Interface, Object Orientated Programming and the inventor of [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk) - one of the most influential languages of all time.
+He's also one of the pioneers of Personal Computing, the Graphical User Interface, Object Oriented Programming and the inventor of [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk) - one of the most influential languages of all time.

 Much of [the](http://www.mprove.de/diplom/referencesKay.html)